iwahbe/iwahbe/README.md

 ### Hello world

 - 🔭 I’m currently a senior at Reed College.
-  - I'm a TA for fundimentals of computer science II.
+  - I'm a TA for fundamental of Computer Science II.
   - My senior thesis is about optimizing approximation algorithms for the Rural Postman Problem.
 - 🌱 I’m job hunting right now.
   - If your interested, you can contact me at @iwahbe on twitter or on LinkedIn with the same name.